Aureni/AE121/lab/lab01/README.md

 `Ctrl + c`: stop

 ### Live Editor Shortcuts
-Please repeat the above processes using the keyboard shortcuts
+Please repeat the above processes using the keyboard shortcuts.

+Open one of tutorials and use following shorcuts.

 **Text**